Quick Summary

 Leila Seth took on the role of a High Court Judge in 1978 upon her appointment to the Delhi High Court.

 On January 28, 1950, during the Supreme Court’s first session, Hon.
-Justice Harilal J. Kania, the country’s first Chief Justice, was pictured with Chief Justices of all High Courts and other Supreme Court judges on a dais.
+Justice Harilal J. Kania, the country’s first Chief Justice, was pictured with the Chief Justices of all High Courts and other Supreme Court judges on a dais.

 Chief Justice of the Calcutta High Court Arun Mishra opened the country’s first court dedicated to dealing with crimes against women.